Catastrophic schizophrenia: Decline

 Eugen Bleuler found that catastrophic schizophrenia affected 10-15% of people with schizophrenia.
 However, over time, the number of patients that fit this diagnosis declined significantly.
 The outcome of a study by Luc Ciompi and Christian Müller in 1976 has shown that only 6 percent of patients with schizophrenia were judged to have catastrophic schizophrenia.

-In longitudinal studies begun in the 1930s and ending in the 1980s, Manfred Bleuler (Eugen's son) found the incidences of catastrophic schizophrenia had declined significantly since his father's study.
+In longitudinal studies begun in the 1930s and ending in the 1980s, Manfred Bleuler (Eugen's son) found the incidence of catastrophic schizophrenia had declined significantly since his father's study.
 Manfred Bleuler posited that improved hospitals, nursing care, and rehabilitation efforts led to this decline.
 The decline of electroconvulsive therapy (ECT), chlorpromazine, and insulin shock therapy, used extensively in the 1940s and 1950s, could have also played a role in eliminating catastrophic schizophrenia.
-The term was not included in the DSM-I and is now no longer used, due to changes in how the sub-types of schizophrenia are defined.
+The term was not included in the DSM-I and is now no longer used due to changes in how the sub-types of schizophrenia are defined.